 Here are plots of a couple of CSciBox age models: one (the magenta line) built using a linear regression on a bunch of 14C ages calibrated with the IntCal 2013 calibration curve (which are shown with black squares), and another (the blue fuzz) built with BACON from the same points.

 While automated reasoning about age models is an important goal, it is also important to develop software that scientists can use to create their own age models.
 To that end, we have put a great deal of effort into developing a software system that is useful to current practitioners, in their current tasks.
-This version, which omits the AI facilities, is available in the form of one-click installers for Mac (dmg) and Windows (exe) our download page; the full source code (~20,000 lines of code, mostly in python) is also available there, along with the AI-augmented version of the system and a variety of documentation (e.g., Linux installation hints).
-Please click here for a webpage that gives a quick description of how to use the non-AI-augmented system (e.g., to generate and plot age models like the ones above).
+This version of the software -- ~20,000 lines of code, mostly in python -- is available on our github page, along with a variety of documentation (e.g., how to install and run the code).
+Please click here for a separate webpage that gives a quick description of how to use the non-AI-augmented system (e.g., to generate and plot age models like the ones above).
 The video tutorials listed in the "Links" section below go into more detail on all of the steps involved.
 You can find video demonstrations of CSciBox in action by clicking here.

 All versions of CSciBox use software engineering techniques to make powerful data-management and computational tools accessible to scientists without requiring them to become expert programmers.
 Users can run a variety of built-in analysis workflows that "ship" with the software; these include CALIB-style calibrations (with or without reservoir-age corrections), BACON-style interpolations, ice-flow models, etc. Scientists can also build their own analysis workflows using a set of built-in computational elements: various kinds of interpolations, for instance, as well as BACON and the StratiCounter layer-counting tool for ice cores.
 Expert users can even plug their existing code into the system.
 CScibox's cyberinfrastructure not only provides powerful, intuitive tools on a scientist's desktop; it is also designed to take full advantage of modern distributed computing infrastructure -- without placing any demands upon its user.
 Rather, it works `behind the scenes' to transform the computations specified by the scientist into concurrent, distributed workflows.
 (This makes BACON run faster from inside CSciBox than from the original source code, for example).